 .
 “Suddenly, you worry that the choice you aren’t

 making just might be the biggest mistake of your life.”
-But before you panic and think you have to decide this instant
+But before you panic and try to decide this instant

-, take a deep breath and realize that the right information will come to you in time.
-To help you narrow the search down from too many options to The One, keep in mind these eight expert tips:
+, take a deep breath and know that the right information will reveal itself in time.
+To help you narrow down your options, follow the expert tips below.

 Tip #1: Think about how you’ve handled difficult decisions in the past

-Sometimes making the right choice feels impossible, but chances are, you’ve had to make some pretty tough decisions before and survived… right?
-Take a step back and think about similar tricky situations you’ve dealt with successfully throughout your life.
-“Maybe when you were younger, you had to choose between two equally good universities — or between two equally good job offers.
+Sometimes making the right choice feels impossible, but you’ve done it before and survived… right?
+Take a moment to think about other tricky situations you’ve dealt with successfully before.
+“Maybe when you were younger, you had to choose between two equally good universities or job offers.
 Or, heck, sometimes it’s deciding between the crème brûlée and the molten chocolate cake for dessert.
 Did you regret the option you didn’t take in those situations?” offers Bowman.
-“Chances are that you didn’t.
-You just made a choice, you went with it, and you never looked back.
+“Chances are, you didn’t; you just made a choice and never looked back.
 Even if you did, the glance over your shoulder was fleeting at best.
 Life goes on.”
-In other words, you’re choosing between two “goods” here, so there really is nothing to fear.
-You’re not in a life-threatening situation.
-Keep things in perspective and give yourself time to make the decision that feels best for you!
+Remember: You’re choosing between two “goods” here, so there’s really nothing to fear.
+Keep things in perspective and take time to make the decision that feels right for you!

-Tip #2: Notice how you feel about yourself when you’re around each prospect
+Tip #2: Notice how you feel about yourself around each person you’re dating

 .
-“Ask yourself the following questions: Which one makes me feel more alive?
+“Ask yourself: Which one makes me feel more alive?
 Which one makes me feel more comfortable?
 Which one makes me feel more my true self when we’re together?
 Which one do I feel more in tune with?
 Which one makes me feel like the person I believe myself to be?”
-Ultimately, you want to find someone who not only lets you be yourself, but who also brings out your best qualities when you’re with each other before committing to dating that person exclusively.
+Ultimately, you want to find someone who not only lets you be yourself, but also brings out your best qualities before committing to that person in a relationship.

-Tip #3: Determine which person’s lifestyle is most similar to yours
+Tip #3: Determine which person’s lifestyle is most in harmony with yours

-Marital therapists compare couples in which both people share many similarities to having money in the bank.
-Dr. Karin Anderson, an Associate Professor of Psychology at Concordia University Chicago and author of It Just Hasn’t Happened Yet
+Couples who share more in common will have a brighter future together, says Dr. Karin Anderson, an Associate Professor of Psychology at Concordia University Chicago and author of It Just Hasn’t Happened Yet

 perspectives generate few areas of disagreement.
-If you’re thinking long-term, ask yourself if one of your suitors is more similar to you in terms of character, values and lifestyle.”
+If you’re thinking long-term, ask yourself if one of your dates is more similar to you in terms of character, values and lifestyle.”

-It’s important for a couple to communicate clearly for things to work — and this includes both of you being able to ask for what you need in the relationship.
+It’s important for any couple to communicate issues clearly — and this includes both of you being able to ask for what you need in your relationship.
 “Assertiveness is a skill that can be learned, but a partner who already has it is a great catch,” says Bowman.
-“Has this person asked you to change anything about your behavior?
-Was that request made in a way that was not hurtful?”
-The ability to listen is equally important, stresses Bowman: “When looking at your prospects, ask yourself if they hoard the conversation and make everything about them.
-Or, do they ask about you, sincerely listen to what you have to say, and respond to it in a thoughtful way?”
-The better match for you will be the one who communicates clearly, actively listens and keeps your needs in mind throughout the conversation.
+“Has this person asked you to change your behavior?
+Was that request made in a way that wasn’t hurtful?”
+The ability to listen is equally important, stresses Bowman: “When looking at your prospects, do any of them hog the conversation and make everything about them?
+Or do they ask about you, sincerely listen to what you have to say, and respond in a thoughtful way?”
+The better match for you will be the one who communicates clearly, actively listens when you speak, and keeps your needs in mind throughout the conversation.

 Tip #5: Evaluate your potential social status as a couple

-Most of us don’t live in a bubble; meaning, eventually, you two will have to go out in public together as a couple.
-And when you do, how you feel can indicate what kind of shape your relationship is in, according to Dr. Major: “Sure, we can say the social stuff and what others think shouldn’t matter as much… but if we’re being honest, it is
+Eventually, you’ll have to go out in public together as an established couple.
+And when you do, how you feel indicates the shape that your relationship’s in, says Dr. Major: “Sure, we can say that social status and what others think shouldn’t matter as much… but to be honest, it is

 a big deal!”
-To assess which person might be your best public partner in crime, Dr. Major recommends asking yourself the following:
+To assess your partnership potential, Dr. Major suggests asking yourself: